Welcome to our village!

 Vanished World Centre

-- Yes, this whole district was under the sea for millions of years, and is rich in ancient limestone and extinct marine fossils.
+- At the heart of the Vanished World the centre shares the fascinating story of a marine world that existed millions of years ago!
 This community-run Geology and Fossil Centre offers the visitor a look at our internationally renowned marine fossils.

 - Waipatia, an extinct sharked tooth dolphin along with ancient penguin and whale fossils.